Nobitaaah/code-live/README.md

 # CodeLive

-An easy to use Collaborative Code Editor written using Node.js, React, Redux and MongoDB.
+An easy to use Collaborative Code Editor written using Node.js, React, Redux, Socket.io and MongoDB.

 Supports auto completion and syntax highlighting for multiple languages.
 No limit on participants.
 It uses the [React wrapper](https://github.com/suren-atoyan/monaco-react#readme) for Monaco editor.